effectiveidle/md/ProgrammingLanguage/gopl.md

 - Every type T has a corresponding conversion operation T(x) converts the value x to type T

-  A conversion from one type to another is allowed if both have the same underlying type, or if both are unnamed pointer types that point to variables of the same underlying type, Conversions are also allowed between numeric types, and between string and some slice types
+  A conversion from one type to another is allowed if both have the same underlying type, or if both are unnamed pointer types that point to variables of the same underlying type, conversions are also allowed between numeric types, and between string and some slice types

-- type’s methods

-  Named types also make it possible to define new behaviors for values of the type.
-These behaviors are expressed as a set of functions associated with the type

 ## 2.6-Packages and Files